Cape Solander: Overview

 Cape Solander is located on the Kurnell Peninsula, on the southern side of the Kamay Botany Bay National Park.
 The cape was named after Swedish botanist Daniel Solander who landed with Captain James Cook at Kurnell near the cape's location.
-It marks the start of the Cape Baily Walking Track, that heads over to the Cape Baily Lighthouse.
+It marks the start of the Cape Baily Walking Track, that leads to the Cape Baily Lighthouse.
 Around the cape, there are several other landmarks such as Tabbigai Gap, Blue Hole Gorge, and Yena Track.
+Cape Solander is a place for whale-watching with 300,000 tourists coming from all around the world for this activity.

 Aboriginal heritage

-Cape Solander is home to the Gweagal and Goorawal Aboriginal People.
+Cape Solander is on Gweagal and Goorawal traditional Aboriginal land.
+These were the same clans that Captain Cook encountered on his declaration of terra nulius in 1770.

 Description

-The iconic white rocks that surround the cliffside of Cape Solander, that look like the rocks in Wedding Cake Rock, are Hawkesbury Sandstone, which is commonly occurring in the Sydney area.
-At the parking area, there is a $2.5M whale-watching platform for tourists to use when whales migrate in winter.
+The white rocks that surround the cliffside of Cape Solander, are Hawkesbury Sandstone, which are commonly occurring in the Sydney area.
+At the parking area, there is a whale-watching platform for tourists to use when whales migrate in winter, which the New South Wales Government built for 2.5 million dollars.

 Accidents

 2018

 In 2018, an American Mormon missionary slipped and fell to his death while posing for a selfie at the cliffs.